kaboom748/esp8266_WLAN_PHY/README.md

 Low-level RF firmware changes can affect whether an originally certified radio remains covered by its original certification.

-Current Canadian RSS-Gen guidance states that a modified radio apparatus can be considered a new radio model, and specifically identifies **firmware modifications** as an example that can require reassessment under the applicable certification procedures.
+Current Canadian RSS-Gen guidance recognizes firmware changes that affect RF characteristics as potentially relevant to certification and model status.

 Therefore: